 - Retention Awards: Students in good standing who are facing adverse circumstances or whose progress is contingent on tuition assistance may also be eligible for merit-based retention funds.
-Submit an Application for Reserve Funding
+You can submit an electronic application via our Qulatrics or by completing our Application for Reserve Funding.

 IAS Graduate Programs support graduate student participation in relevant conferences and, for Cultural Studies and Policy Studies, research associated with their capstone projects.

 Students are eligible to apply for up to $400 in conference/professional development funding per academic year.
 Applicants must be matriculated current students and enrolled full-time at the time of the respective conference/professional development opportunity.

 Funding may be used for conference/workshop registration, lodging, food & drink (not including alcohol), presentation supplies, and transportation.
 Funds are available on a first-come, first-served basis.
 Funding is disbursed in the form of a reimbursement check 4 – 8 weeks after receipts are submitted.
 Be sure to read carefully the reimbursement policy prior to applying for funding.

 In addition, IAS graduate students who have been accepted to pressent research or creative work at an academic or professional conference may also be eligible for Graduate Student Conference Travel Funding from the UW Graduate School.
 If you wish to be considered for the Graduate School's Conference Travel Funding Award, please check the website for deadlines and eligibility, and upload documentation of your conference acceptance.
 The IAS Graduate Office will submit the award request to the Graduate School on your behalf.